pranaylad0402/pranaylad0402/README.md

 ## I'm a Developer!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning and trying to apply everything 🤣
-- 🥅 2022 Goals: Learn and Grow
+- 🥅 2023 Goals: Apply the Learnings and Grow

 ### Connect with me: